Angels on Assignment

 MICHAEL AND GABRIEL WERE TASKED WITH A MISSION FOR THE WORLD

 At the Nativity, the missions of Michael and Gabriel intersected in the unfolding of God’s prophetic program for Israel and the fulfillment of His Messianic plan.
 These mighty angels were not just on assignment for God’s Chosen People, but for the whole world!

 The next time you see an angel figurine—topping a tree, swinging silently above a Nativity crèche or dizzily careening around an angel chime—remember they are not merely an ornament to the Christmas story.
 Angels are integral to the Christmas narrative.

 (1) Henry Morris, The Genesis Record (Grand Rapids: Baker Book House, 1976), 57.

 1) Seraph.
-(Illustrative image, all digital composition forms) (Image credit: By Viktor Mikhailovich Vasnetsov (1848–1926)/[PD-US, PD-Art]/Wikimedia/Background image: Pixabay/Enhancement and digital compositions, MKM Portfolios)
+(Image used for illustrative purposes in all digital composition forms) (Image credit: By Viktor Mikhailovich Vasnetsov (1848–1926)/[PD-US, PD-Art]/Wikimedia/Background image: Pixabay/Enhancement and digital compositions, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, text content.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.